RESOStandards/reso-certification-utils/lib/replication/README.md

 * **Data Validation** - All sampled data are validated against JSON Schema generated from their metadata

+For more information about RESO Certification, see the [README](../certification/README.md).

 The `replicate` utility performs the latter two of the above steps.

 ## Replicate Data from a RESO Server